7 Killer Strategies to build a B2B sales cycle with 63% Close Rate

 The buyer's journey involves a variety of steps, from identifying a problem to choosing a solution.
 Also, it presents new opportunities to develop a relationship with a prospect and increase conversions.

 B2B Sales vs B2C Sales

-B2B sales is a very different ballgame from B2C sales.
+B2B Sales and B2C Sales difference: B2B sales is a very different ballgame from B2C sales.
 In the B2B world, the buyer goes through what is called a "sales cycle."
 A sales cycle can be anywhere from a few weeks to a few months.
 A B2B sales cycle is a powerful process that brings companies from "awareness" to "adoption."

 B2C is Business to Consumer.
 In a B2C sales scenario, the prospect is a customer the minute they walk into a physical store.
 In a B2B sale, the prospect is a buyer and needs to become a customer.
 This process takes a lot of sales effort, research, and work.